 EBITDA matters…Adjusted EBITDA matters more.

-All prospective buyers will conduct an incredible amount of scrutiny over details comprising EBITDA, most likely through a Quality of Earnings (Q of E) report.
+All prospective buyers will conduct extensive scrutiny of EBITDA details, most likely through a Quality of Earnings (QoE) report.
 The universal language for financial reporting is GAAP – Generally Accepted Accounting Principles.
-For many companies, this represents a change from their current accounting method – such as cash or accrual – and can change EBITDA significantly.
+For many companies, this represents a change from their current accounting method – such as cash or accrual- and can significantly affect EBITDA.

-During a Q of E study, and throughout the due diligence process that follows, there will be a lengthy and detailed list of documents reviewed by the buyer.
-Owners must be prepared to devote time to this process and plan for other officers or employees to assist with the sales and operations of the company.
+During a QoE study and throughout the due diligence process that follows, the buyer will review a lengthy, detailed list of documents.
+Owners must be prepared to devote time to this process and plan for other officers or employees to assist with the company’s sales and operations.

-One of the first things an investor or buyer will do is review the income statement for adjustments to arrive at adjusted EBITDA – an accurate reflection of the post close run rate of earnings.
+One of the first things an investor or buyer will do is review the income statement for adjustments to arrive at adjusted EBITDA – an accurate reflection of the post-close run rate of earnings.
 This is often the basis for purchase price negotiations, and the final sale price is typically a multiple of this figure.
 Common EBITDA adjustments include:

-- One-time events that are unlikely to recur, such as the PPP loan forgiveness, an insurance settlement, or legal expenses
+• One-time events that are unlikely to recur, such as the PPP loan forgiveness, an insurance settlement, or legal expenses

-- Personal expenses that would not be paid after the sale, including car lease payments beyond ordinary business use, personal charges on a company credit card, or owner salary, distribution, or benefits that are higher than market
+• Personal expenses that would not be paid after the sale, including car lease payments beyond ordinary business use, personal charges on a company credit card, or owner salary, distribution, or benefits that are higher than market

 Balance Sheets Need Attention Too

-For example, a large AR balance with aged accounts can signal collectability issues, and high inventory balances will be reviewed for saleability or obsolescence.
+For example, a large AR balance with aged accounts can signal collectability issues, and high inventory balances will be reviewed for salability or obsolescence.
 Both instances could require establishing a reserve and would result in a charge to EBITDA.
 In addition, accrued expenses or notes payable that are no longer owed would increase EBITDA and should also be cleared as appropriate.
-Now is the time to scrutinize and reconcile each account on the balance sheet so that it reflects realizable assets and liabilities.
-This process will also allow businesses to gather some of the documents that will be needed during the Q of E and due diligence process and present the business professionally – going a long way in getting a higher adjusted EBITDA and a higher multiple.
+Now is the time to scrutinize and reconcile each balance sheet account to ensure it reflects realizable assets and liabilities.
+This process will also allow businesses to gather some of the documents needed for the QoE and due diligence processes and present the business professionally, going a long way toward achieving a higher adjusted EBITDA and a higher multiple.

 Next Steps